hibana2077/wisper_ui/README.md

 ![OpenAI](https://img.shields.io/badge/OpenAI-Wisper-412991?style=plastic-square&logo=OpenAI) ![Streamlit](https://img.shields.io/badge/Streamlit-1.45.0-FF4B4B?style=plastic-square&logo=Streamlit)

+## New Features

+### 01.05.25

+- **Direct Recording**: Users can now record audio directly within the application, eliminating the need for external recording tools.
+This feature streamlines the process of capturing speech for transcription.

 ## Introduction

 This is a lightweight Streamlit application designed for efficient and accurate speech-to-text conversion using OpenAI's Whisper model.
 The application is intuitive and easy to use, featuring several key functionalities: